slowernews/wisdom-tldr/chapters/introduction.md

 > *'Many people lose the small joys in the hope for the big happiness.' -- Pearl S. Buck*

 <!--
+“The rise is always better than the peak.” -- Jim Jefferies

 It’s quite liberating to understand reality as a construction.
 High expectations make you miserable, expectations nowadays are more and more triggered by top of hierarchy being more exposed.